storyprotocol/documentation/docs/DEVELOPERS/typescript-sdk/register-an-ip-asset.md

 next:
   description: ''
 ---
-> ✅ Written Tutorial
->
-> For a full written walkthrough of registering an IP Asset on Story, check out [How to Register IP on Story](doc:how-to-register-ip-on-story).

 <Cards columns={1}>
   <Card title="Written Tutorial" href="https://docs.story.foundation/docs/how-to-register-ip-on-story#/" icon="fa-thumbs-up" iconColor="#51af51" target="_blank">
     Check out a full written walkthrough of registering an IP Asset on Story.